Climate Action Plan

 About the Climate Action Plan

 In March 2018, the City of La Mesa affirmed its commitment to environmental sustainability when City Council adopted the Climate Action Plan (CAP).
-The CAP establishes a long-range roadmap to decrease energy and water waste, create safer streets for bikers and pedestrians, increase recycling, promote clean renewable energy, reduce vehicle trips, and increase the urban tree canopy.
+The CAP establishes a long-range roadmap to reduce greenhouse gas (GHG) emissions in the categories of energy, transportation, solid waste, water, and green infrastructure.
 These efforts help drive down harmful emissions and support La Mesa’s vision of a community with a safe and healthy environment.

 City of La Mesa Greenhouse Gas Reduction Targets